gigigo-html5/boilerplate-front-twig/README.md

-## Starter Kit with components for php-twig projects
+# Starter Kit to build JS ES6 project with components for php-twig projects

 A HTML5 project structure for projects containing Twig.
 Converts Twig files into html files.
-Moreover generation html blocks by Handlebars
+Moreover generation html blocks by Handlebars.

+## Introduction

+Javascript 2015/ES6 introduces a lot of new cool features.
+This starter kit contains all the tools you need to let you run your ES6 code on any php-twig project.

 ## Prerequisites